Financing

 - ✓ Paid from existing budget + membership revenue

-- ✓ Idaho Supreme Court validated (2015)
+- ✓ COP structure validated by Idaho Supreme Court (2015)

 - ✓ Used by Idaho Falls ($30M), Nampa, Chubbuck